alibaba/GraphScope/docs/how_to_customize_algorithms_with_python.md

-# How to customize algorithms with Python
+# How to Customize Algorithms with Python

+GraphScope provides a Python SDK to allow users to develop their customized algorithms, where both PIE and Pregel programming models are supported.
+In this document, we introduce how to develop algorithms with PIE and Pregel models respectively.

 ## Writing Your Own Algorithms in PIE
 Users may write their own algorithms if the built-in algorithms do not meet their needs.
 GraphScope enables users to write algorithms in the PIE programming model in a pure Python mode.